 Printed posters, flyers and other advertisements are ten-a-penny and so are smartphones.
 By combining the two, you can create amazing augmented reality marketing campaigns that quite literally make your messages jump off the page.

 Loads of info is brought up when users activate the AR feature – a trailer, cast and crew info, and how to buy tickets.
-Indeed, since all inbound marketing is about educating prospects, this is one augmented reality marketing idea that can be used by practically any business for practically any purpose.
+Indeed, since all inbound marketing is about educating prospects, this is one AR Technology emerging trend that can be used by practically any business for practically any purpose.

 2. Scannable Products